ammar-tanwar/bloglearnbay/posts/successful-data-scientist-without-a-tech-degree-yes-i-is-possible.md

 Your first job in data science may not be the one you wish to work for.
 Getting a foot in the door is more valuable rather than completely moving towards your dream job late.
 You can improve your data analysis skills, so if you work in data warehousing or management, you can develop your expertise in data structures and databases.It is important to set the right goals that you learn from each role in data science.
 Everything that you learn technically with soft skills will bring you closer to becoming a data scientist, your dream job role.

 Yes, you can learn **data science without a degree**.
 It won't take you years to know so.
 If you feel that you are working too much on math, you can give programming ample time.
 It will hardly take months to become a data scientist if you choose the right guidance.
-You can join Learnbay data science and AI training with an interview guarantee, where you get live classes from FAANG experts.
+You can join Learnbay data science and AI training with an interview guarantee, where you get live classes from MAANG experts.
 This course includes real-world capstone projects and even helps you build your resume and portfolio.

 So why wait?
 Jump into the world of possibilities.
 Best of luck.